Ttimofeyka/Rave/README.md

 **You can also use LLVM from 11 to 15.**
 * `clang` or `gcc`
 * Make
-* mingw (if you need cross-compilation or you are using Windows)
+* MinGW (if you need cross-compilation or you are using Windows)

 ## Building/Running